seamusdemora/PiFormulae/GPIO_Using_pinctrl.md

 $ pinctrl set 25 pn                 # set "no pull" on GPIO 25

 $ pinctrl lev 25                    # get "logic level" of GPIO 25
-1                                   # NOTE! logic level remains at '1' !
+1                                   # NOTE! logic level remained at '1' !

 $ pinctrl set 25 pd                 # set a pull-down on GPIO 25

 $ pinctrl lev 25                    # get "logic level" of GPIO 25
-0                                   # NOTE: logic level changes to '0' after 'pd' !
+0                                   # NOTE: logic level changed to '0' after 'pd' !

 $ pinctrl set 25 pu                 # return to a pull-up on GPIO 25